Blind cleric behind 1990s terror plots dies in US prison

 One of his sons, Ahmed, was killed by a U.S. drone strike in 2011 in Afghanistan, where he was fighting U.S. and NATO forces.

 Melley reported from Los Angeles and Keath reported from Cairo.
-Hamza Hendawi contributed from Cairo.
+Hamza Hendawi in Cairo and Julie Walker in New York contributed to this report.